 We recommend that you apply as early as possible; applications will remain open until the beginning of the next academic year; however, we reserve the right to close applications earlier if the course is full.

-Your application form must be accompanied by the following supporting documents.
+Your application form must have the following supporting documents:

 - Two academic references on letter-headed paper, signed and dated within six months of the application submission date.
 References emailed directly from a referee's academic email address will also be accepted.
 Professional references can be provided in instances where you have been out of university for more than five years prior to applying and the work undertaken is in a field related to the course.
-We do not contact referees directly, so please inform them yourself.
+We do not contact referees directly

-- Copies of official University transcripts (with translations if not in English).
+- Official University transcripts (with translations if not in English)

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|